Seoul Foreign School: Divisions

 The elementary school (SFES) offers an international curriculum based within the IB PYP framework.
-Grade levels include Pre-K to 5th grade.
+Grade levels include Pre-K2 to Grade 5.
+The school is a four-form entry starting in Grade 1.
 School uniforms were introduced to SFES in the school year 2008-2009.
-The Seoul Foreign Elementary School offers specialist classes for every student including Music, Korean, Information Technology, Library, Art, and PE.
-A new building was completed for the 2008-2009 school year and includes a new cafeteria, 400 seat performance hall, media center/library, upgraded classrooms, and a spirit store.
-In the fall of 2011, a 1-to-1 laptop program was instituted in the fourth and fifth grade.
+The Seoul Foreign Elementary School offers specialist classes such as Music, World Language (Korean, Chinese), STEM, Library, Art, PE and PSE.
+The Pedagogical Leadership Team consists of the two principals, PYP Coordinator, Literacy Coach, Student Support Team Coordinator and Leader-in-Training.
+A new building was completed for the 2008-2009 school year and includes a cafeteria, 400-seat performance hall, media center/library, upgraded classrooms, and a spirit store.
+In the fall of 2011, a 1-to-1 laptop program was instituted in Grades 4 & 5.